-- Age Related Expectations (ARE) sheets to be stuck in the front of English and Maths books.
-Y1 keep AREs separate and in a file - Statements to be highlighted when met and dated when seen (does not have to be evidenced in books all the time). - 'ARE' maybe written on a piece of work to indicate where it has been met - 'ARE met: tick' can be put on pieces of work to show whether the pupil has met the expected standard - Assessed written work is dated against the AREs - Summative tests are carried out at the end of each term: NFER is used for reading and maths.
-Year 2 and 6 SATs papers may also be used - Teachers are to make a judgement whether their pupils are expected to meet the Age Related Expectation by the end of the year using both formative and summative assessments.
+- Age Related Expectations (ARE) sheets to be stuck in the front of English and Maths books. - Statements to be highlighted when met and dated when seen (does not have to be evidenced in books all the time).
+Reading ARE sheets to be kept in separate folder - 'ARE' maybe written on a piece of work to indicate where it has been met - 'ARE met: yes / no' can be put on pieces of work to show whether the pupil has met the expected standard - Summative tests are carried out at the end of each term: PIRA is used for reading and White Rose Hub assessments for maths. (these may be adapted to match what has been taught) - Teachers are to make a judgement whether their pupils are expected to meet the Age Related Expectation by the end of the year using both formative and summative assessments.
 This is recorded in SIMs at the end of every term.
-Staff meeting time is given for this task - Progress meetings are held at the end of the Autumn and Spring terms these are held during the school day and not in teachers' own time. - Parents are informed about the attainment of their child and whether they are making the right amount of progress during Parents' Evenings; the ARE assessment sheets are available for them to see - Foundation assessments are kept simple and manageable.
-They can be based on the Chilli Challenges and assist with the monitoring of progress.
-The recording format is consistent to each subject and kept in the Etchells Curriculum folder.
-This should be regularly updated
+Staff meeting time is given for this task - Progress meetings are held at the end of the Autumn and Spring terms these are held during the school day and not in teachers' own time. - Teachers need to have clear understanding of the starting points of all their pupils (PAG: Prior Attainment Group) and whether they are on track to make the expected amount of progress.
+This is discussed in the progress meeting and interventions and actions are planned for those not on track - Parents are informed about the attainment of their child and whether they are making the right amount of progress during Parents' Evenings and the ARE assessment sheets are available for them to see - Foundation assessments are kept simple and assist with the monitoring of progress.
+The format is pertinent to each subject and not generic.